- Emergency Weather School Closing Policy

 - For students using Buzz, daily assignments will be posted.

-- For students who are provided paper instructional materials in anticipation of a distance learning day, please complete the activities.
+- For students who are provided paper instructional materials in anticipation of an e-learning day, please complete the activities.

 - Early Childhood

 - Students should access at-home activities during distance learning days.

 - Teachers will use email communication to inform parents of required activities.

 After a major snow storm, some changes in regular routines may be needed.
 Depending on the severity of the storm, ongoing snow removal efforts may dictate that parents should take additional measures to ensure safe transportation of their students to and from school.
 When school resumes after a serious snow storm, the district strongly encourages parents to observe the following: